Nodivex from TraitSpan

 • Avoid retry storms and dependency collapse during brownouts.

-• Maintain predictable cost characteristics during on-sale windows.
+• Keep costs controlled during on-sale windows.

 Learning outcomes